Aadavari Matalaku Arthale Verule

-The film is released theatrically on 27 April 2007, and became a critical and commercial success.
+The film was released theatrically on 27 April 2007 and became a critical and commercial success.
 It won three Nandi Awards and one Filmfare Award.
-Following its success, the film was remade in Tamil as Yaaradi Nee Mohini (Starring Dhanush, Selvaraghavan's brother), in Bengali as 100% Love, in Bhojpuri as Mehandi Laga Ke Rakhna, in Kannada as Anthu Inthu Preethi Banthu and in Odia as Prema Adhei Akshyara.
+Following its success, the film was remade in Tamil as Yaaradi Nee Mohini (2008; starring Selvaraghavan's brother Dhanush), Kannada as Anthu Inthu Preethi Banthu (2008), Odia as Prema Adhei Akhyara (2010), Bengali as 100% Love (2012) and Bhojpuri as Mehandi Laga Ke Rakhna (2017).

 Plot

 Ganesh is from a middle-class family.
-He makes several bids to obtain employment but all in vain due to his poor language skills and inadequate educational qualifications.
-All his friends settle in life, but he continues to struggle in finding employment.
-Ganesh has two best friends, Vasu and Seenu.
+He makes several bids to obtain employment, but all go in vain due to his poor language skills and inadequate educational qualifications.
+All his friends settled in life, but he continues to struggle to find employment.
+Ganesh has two best friends, Vasu and Srinu.
 His father is a teacher and is always critical of him for being an irresponsible person, only adding to his already long list of woes.

 At this juncture, Ganesh catches a glimpse of Keerthi and immediately falls in love with her.
 He learns that she works for a software solutions firm.
-Luckily, Ganesh eventually secures employment in the same firm.
-Keerthi, however, turns out to be a short-tempered young woman.
+Luckily, Ganesh eventually secured employment in the same firm.
+Keerthi, however, turns out to be short-tempered.
 On a business trip, Ganesh accompanies her along with other colleagues to Australia.
-There he reveals his feelings of love to her.
-She immediately turns him down, saying that she comes from an orthodox family, and her marriage has already been arranged with her cousin.
+There, he reveals his feelings of love to her.
+She declines, saying that she comes from an orthodox family, and her marriage has already been arranged with her cousin.

 Ganesh returns to India in a depressed manner.
-Unable to see his son in depression, Ganesh's father tries to convince her.
-But, she insults him for recommending his son's love and accidentally slaps both Ganesh and his father.
+Unable to see his son in depression, his father tries to convince Keerthi, but she insults him for recommending his son's love and accidentally slaps both Ganesh and his father.
 Later that night, Ganesh's father dies of a heart attack.
 Ganesh again goes into depression.
 To ease Ganesh's mood, Vasu persuades him to come along to his family's house in the countryside.
 Coincidentally, on the train journey, Keerthi is revealed to be Vasu's fiancée.
-Their grandfather's intention of getting them married earlier is put aside because Vasu and Keerthi leave the house to make their own identity.
+However, their grandfather's intention of getting them married earlier is put aside because Vasu and Keerthi leave the house to make their own identity.
 This causes heartache to their grandfather.